JoshD898/PCTH-Simulator/README.md

 Combining Equations 1 and 2 yields Equation 3, which is the formula that is used in the app to calculate the effects of each agonist and antagonist at any given time.

-## Notes and Questions
+## Notes
-All antagonists are considered to be competitive antagonists <br /><br />
+- All antagonists are considered to be competitive antagonists.
-**What happens if two or more agonists are added at the same time?**
-For simplicity, the individual effects caused by all agonists will be calculated, then the maximum of the calculated effects will be outputted <br /><br />
+- For simplicity, the individual effects caused by all agonists will be calculated, then the maximum of the calculated effects will be outputted (i.e. Agonist 1 and Agonist 2 effects don't stack).
-The volume of the organ bath is assumed to be constant for all concentration changes (this is fine, as mixing the bath then draining off the extra volume would keep concentrations the same)
+- The volume of the hypothetical organ bath is 25 mL, and this stays contant throughout the whole experiment.
-For best results, try to keep the stock volume under 1mL, and the stock concentration under 1 uM.
+- For best results, try to keep the stock volume under 1mL, and the stock concentration under 1 uM.

 ## References
 [1] Katzung, Bertram G. Basic & Clinical Pharmacology.
-McGraw Hill Professional, 2004.
+McGraw Hill Professional, 2004. i